riceissa/issarice.com/wiki/product reviews.md

 seem much harder to game, and I get to look at the reviewer's general personality and writing along with the product reviews.

+In recent years in the [[effective altruism]] community there has been a trend of people writing product recommendation blog posts (see [here](https://arjunpanickssery.substack.com/p/stuff-i-recommend-you-use) for a recent example that links out to a bunch of other ones).
+While these posts are similar to what I'm doing here, I kinda don't like how these posts are framed as "here's some things you *should* buy".
+In general I don't want to be buying more and more things.
+I also like giving a more representative sample of things I've bought, instead of selecting for the things I am most glad I bought (I feel like I learn just as much from mistakes people think they've made in buying something as successes).

 Feel free to [[contact]] me if you have suggestions on ways to make this page more useful for you.